What Happens When I Die?

 — Acts 2:29, 34

-Is conscious thought possible after death?
+Is consciousness possible after death?

 Put not your trust in princes, nor in the son of man, in whom there is no help.
 His breath goeth forth, he returneth to his earth; in that very day his thoughts perish.

-— Psalm 146:3, 4
+— Psalm 146:3-4

 Since the spirit is simply the breath then it is not possible for the spirit to exist after death.
 Here the psalmist describes the same process of death that was described in the previous verses: the breath leaving the body and returning to God who gave it, the body returning to dust (the earth), and when these two things happen all conscious thought ceases to exist.